x-atlas-consortia/hs-ontology-api/README.md

 3. A Python script using **Requests** or **pytest**
 4. Executing directly in the browser.
 This method is suitable for GET endpoints.

+# ubkg-api feature inheritance
+The hs-onotology-api inherits features of the ubkg-api parent, including:
+- error messages as JSON objects instead of strings
+- optional validation for timeout
+- optional validation for response payload size
+- custom error handlers for cases of
+  - HTTP 404 (no data)
+  - HTTP 500 (server error)
+  - HTTP 504 (server timeout)
+Some ubkg-api features are optional--i.e., functions can be imported.

 # Adding new endpoints
 Each endpoint in hs-ontology-api involves:
 - One or more functions in the **_functional script_** (**neo4j_logic.py**).
 The usual use case is a parameterized function that prepares a Cypher query against the target neo4j instance.